aridjayarecipes/cutesrecipes.web.app/content/post/2225-recipe-of-favorite-kumro-shaag-chorchori-pumpkin-leaves-curry.md

 - "Heat oil in a pan and fry the bori / vadi till golden colour.
 Drain and keep aside.
 Temper the same oil with bay leaves and panch phoron.
 Saute till it stops spluttering."
 - "Add the ginger and green chilies."
 - "Add all the veggies and turmeric powder.
 Saute till light brown."
-- "Add chopped twigs, greens, salt, fried vadi, coriander-cumin powder &amp; green peas.
+- "Add chopped twigs, greens, salt, fried vadi, coriander-cumin powder & green peas.
 Mix everything well.
 Cover and cook till done.
 Sprinkle water at intervals."
-- "When done, add kasundi &amp; mix well.
+- "When done, add kasundi & mix well.
 Stir fry for a few seconds."
 - "Serve as a side dish with rice or chapatis."
 - "1.
 If not using kasundi, them grind 1 tbsp. mustard seeds along with 1-2 green chilies and a pinch of turmeric powder.
 2. Instead of mustard paste, you can add 1 tsp. ghee to the end product.
 3. Bori (dried lentil dumplings) can also be substituted for prawns in the non-veg. version.
 4. Apart from the veggies I have used, you can also add raw papayas, drumstick, carrots, beans and /or parwal (pointed gourd)."
 categories: